etorth/mir2x/README.md

         if(pGuard){
             //...
         }
     }

 to make it short: ``in one scope there should be only one lock guard of one object".
-More than 1 lock guard for one object will cause deadlock.
+More than 1 lock guard for one object will cause deadlock immediately.